Spectory/wizi-dev-meeting/readme.md

 syncHelper.schedule = (force) => {
   if (force) { clearTimeout(scheduled); }
   if (scheduled) {
+    // 1. there is a pending scheduled sync request. cancel it, and schedule a new one.
     Logger.debug('syncHelper.schedule: already scheduled, rescheduling...');
     unSchedule();
     syncHelper.schedule();
   } else {
+    // 2. start syncing in SYNC_DELAY milliseconds.
     scheduled = setTimeout(syncAll, SYNC_DELAY);
     Logger.debug(`syncHelper.schedule: scheduled sync in ${SYNC_DELAY} milliseconds`);
   }